 When it comes to selling a physical product online, the overall objective is to buy low and sell high.
 Board games are a good option for this because there is a range of games out there that are fairly rare, which means that they will sell for a lot.

 It's very similar to selling books online in that there's a big market for used items that you can pick up at garage sales or for cheap in retail establishments then resell online.
+Some of the same principles apply to selling records too.

 To effectively make money selling board games on these sites, the first step would be finding good places to buy them from.
 Sometimes you might get lucky buying them from other sellers on eBay or Amazon, but that probably isn’t something to rely on.
 Instead, you will probably need to look at other sources, such as Craigslist and second-hand stores.